mZoltan05/Shooting-Game/README.md

 # Shooting-Game
-It is a school project I designed and developed with a friend
+It is a school project I designed and developed with a friend.
+We implemented MVC pattern in C#.